 PR includes instruction in persuasion, campaigns, writing, and image repair.
 The study of public relations provides a useful background for PR agencies, a company's PR division, or as a PR specialist or consultant.

 Courses give undergraduates an understanding of the theory and practice of mass media advertising.
 This area emphasizes the planning, creation, and evaluation of advertising messages.

-The College of Liberal Arts requires all students in the school to complete a core body of classes along with
+The College of Liberal Arts requires all students in the school to complete a core body of classes along with their major required courses.

 Download course information, requirements